-•To update and align the administrative and institutional capacity to ensure organisational readiness to implement the IDP.
-Incorporate the new Macro and Micro structure that will come into effect 1 July 2022.
-Review and align the WSP to the IDP.
+- •To update and align the administrative and institutional capacity to ensure organisational readiness to implement the IDP. - •Incorporate the reviewed organogram as approved at a Special Council meeting held on 31 August 2023. - •Review and align the WSP to the IDP.